huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

     async def load(self):
-        """Load model + tokenizer if not already loaded.""" if self.model is not None:
+        """Load model + tokenizer if not already loaded.""" if self.model is not None and self.tokenizer is not None: return

-            return
+        start = time.perf_counter()
+        logger.info("Loading tokenizer and model for %s", self.model_id)

-        self.tokenizer = AutoTokenizer.from_pretrained(self.model_id)
+        self.tokenizer = AutoTokenizer.from_pretrained(
+            self.model_id,
+        )
         self.model = (
             AutoModelForCausalLM.from_pretrained(
                 self.model_id,